 - Variable Life Insurance

-Variable life insurance is similar to universal life insurance in that it offers flexibility in premiums and death benefits.
-However, variable life insurance policies also allow you to invest your cash value in subaccounts, which are similar to mutual funds.
+Variable life insurance is similar to universal insurance in that it offers flexibility in premiums and death benefits.
+However, variable insurance policies also allow you to invest your cash value in subaccounts, which are similar to mutual funds.
 This investment feature means that the value of your policy can fluctuate with the performance of the subaccounts.
-This makes it riskier than other types of life insurance.
+This makes it riskier than other types of insurance.

 Why Life Insurance Is A Smart Investment?

 There are several reasons why life insurance is a smart investment: